-- Start the engine and warm it up thoroughly. - With the engine idling, turn the handlebar to both sides [A]. - ★If handlebar movement changes the idle speed, the throttle cables may be improperly adjusted or incorrectly routed or damaged.
+- Start the engine and warm it up thoroughly. - With the engine idling, turn the handlebar to both sides [A]. - ★ If handlebar movement changes the idle speed, the throttle cables may be improperly adjusted or incorrectly routed or damaged.
 Be sure to correct any of these conditions before riding (see Throttle Control System Inspection and Cable, Wire, and Hose Routing section in the Appendix chapter).

-Operation with improperly adjusted, incorrectly routed or damaged cables could result in an unsafe riding condition.
+Operation with improperly adjusted, incorrectly routed or damaged cables could result in an unsafe riding Condition.
+Follow the service manual to be make sure to correct any of these conditions.

-Check the idle speed.
+• Check the idle speed.

-Idle Speed

-Standard: 1 300 ±100 r/min (rpm)
+Idle Speed Standard: 1 300 ±100 r/min (rpm)

-★ If the idle speed is out of the specified range, adjust it.
+\star If the idle speed is out of the specified range, adjust it.